matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/002 Attacks on Block Ciphers.md

 	Why have multiple options when 256 is the most secure?
 Why do overkill?
 Some may opt for lower levels of security in order to increase performance.
 ![[Pasted image 20250917143411.png]]
 1. Break 128 bits into 8 bit inputs
-2. XOR the inputs with a 16 bit round key
+2. XOR the inputs with 16 bits of the bit round key
-3. Input the 16 bit output into an *S* box which gives an output of 8 bits.
+3. Input the 8 bit output into an *S* box which gives an output of 8 bits.
-4. Output moves into predefined *Mix* function.
+4. Output is transposed and moves into predefined *Mix* function.
-5. Results of the *Mix* function are output back as 16 bits and are fed into the next round.
+5. Results of the *Mix* function are output back as 8bits and are fed into the next round.
 **Advantages**: This is all operating in **parallel**.
 This is what allowed us to double the block size by increasing speed significantly.
 AES is able to have triple speed as DES, but with significantly higher security.
 **Disadvantages**: Will be naturally broken someday.
 Key management is a bigger issue.